 I gave the Nourishing Traditions recipe a go, but the end result was too salty for me and seemed to be a tad complicated of a recipe for such a simple beverage.

 I ended up making my own simple recipe for lacto-fermented orange juice.
 My daughter absolutely LOVES this drink and I feel it is much better for her than plain juice.
 It is full of probiotic goodness, deliciously sparkling and subtly sweet.
+It also makes a delicious jello!

 - Take 1 quart mason jar.